Tracing 3D Anatomy in 2D Strokes: A Multi-Stage Projection Driven Approach to Cervical Spine Fracture Identification

-Computed Tomography (CT) is the primary imaging modality for assessing suspected cervical spine trauma, due to its high spatial resolution and diagnostic reliability \citep{Holmes2005}.
-Nevertheless, CT interpretation remains a nontrivial task.
-The volumetric nature of CT data, especially with high-resolution acquisitions, results in a substantial number of slices that must be reviewed manually, imposing a significant burden on radiologists and increasing the likelihood of fatigue-related errors \citep{Jalal2021, Krupinski2010, Mendoza2019, Mirvis2013}.
-Additional diagnostic complexity arises from overlapping degenerative changes and anatomical variability, which can obscure fracture visualization and contribute to missed or delayed diagnoses \citep{Schwarzenberg2020}.
+Traumatic cervical spine fractures are a clinical emergency.
+Injury to the cervical vertebrae (C1--C7) can compromise the underlying spinal cord, and missed or delayed diagnosis may result in permanent neurological deficits or death \citep{Copley2016, Izzo2019, Khanpara2020, Poonnoose2002}.
+These injuries commonly arise from high-energy mechanisms and carry high morbidity and mortality, so timely and accurate assessment is essential to guide management \citep{Inaba2016, Zanza2023, Joaquim2013, Sundstrom2014}.
+Figure \ref{fig:anatomy} summarizes the relevant anatomy of the cervical spine, including the atypical C1 (atlas) and C2 (axis) vertebrae \citep{Neumann2016}.
+Computed Tomography (CT) is the primary modality for evaluating suspected cervical trauma, owing to its high spatial resolution and diagnostic reliability \citep{Holmes2005}.
+However, the volumetric nature of CT means that a large number of slices must be reviewed manually, increasing radiologist workload and the likelihood of fatigue-related errors \citep{Jalal2021, Krupinski2010, Mendoza2019, Mirvis2013}, while overlapping degenerative changes and anatomical variability can obscure fractures and contribute to missed or delayed diagnoses \citep{Schwarzenberg2020}.

-In response to these challenges, artificial intelligence (AI) and deep learning (DL) methods have gained traction as tools for automating diagnostic tasks and supporting clinical decision-making \citep{HungCervical, Sutradhar2025}.
-In cervical spine imaging, these approaches can improve the speed, accuracy, and consistency of fracture detection while alleviating radiologist workload \citep{Golla2023, Lee2024}.
-However, while many existing AI models rely on either full 3D CT volumes or 2D slice-wise analysis, both modalities present limitations: the former demands substantial computational resources, whereas the latter may lack sufficient spatial context for accurate fracture detection while workflows involving direct 3D analysis are computationally intensive \citep{PerotteAMIA}, and many AI models in the literature have been trained on balanced datasets, which do not reflect real-world class imbalances, thereby limiting their generalizability.